6/model-workbench/remote/README.md

 # On the server
 cat /opt/services/.env

-# Copy PROMETHEUS_REMOTE_PASSWORD to your local .envrc
+# Copy ADMIN_PASSWORD to your local .envrc for Prometheus/Loki push
 ```

 ### 5. Configure Local Prometheus (Optional)